kliment-olechnovic/gnn-custom-dataset-example/README.markdown

     # install Pandas, to use for reading CSV files
     conda install pandas

+### Using Apptainer

+Alternatively, [Apptainer](https://apptainer.org) container can be built from the image supplied among the files:

+    # build Apptainer container
+    apptainer build container.sif container.def

+    # enter the container
+    apptainer shell container.sif

+It should be noted that Apptainer's container may not be able to use host's GPU.

 ## Remarks about data

 The included input graphs are already prepared for GNN training and application.